 Flowers: Brilliant, heavy coverage of golden-orange, honey-scented flowers in late Spring and early Summer.
-It can take several years to flower for the first time but it will flower annually after that.
+Can take several years to flower for the first time but will flower annually after that.

-Soil: Prefers deep sandy soil but can adapt to other soil types.
+Soil: Prefers deep sandy soil but can adapt to some other soil types.

 Aspects: Drought and frost resistant.
 Requires full sun to part-shade.
 Slow growing.
 Can be pruned to shape.

 Habitat: Western Australia from Murchison River to the western end of the Great Australian Bight in sandy or granitic soil in open forest, woodland and heath.